Dr Josh Bullock

 About

-I am Senior Lecturer and Course Leader in Criminology and Sociology.
+I am Senior Lecturer in Criminology and Social Sciences.
 My research revolves around two key areas.
 The first explores the impact of true crime consumption on audiences and their perceptions of the criminal justice system.
 The second investigates the sociology of religion and nonreligion, community and belonging, as well as paranormal, superstitious, magical, and supernatural beliefs.

 My latest research project (2023–24) "Weekday Worldviews: The Patrons, Promise and Payoff of Psychic Nights in England" is the first sociological investigation of the relationships between worldviews and psychological wellbeing amongst those attending public psychic/séance events in England.
 The project offers a unique look at a grassroots phenomenon using mixed methods (survey, observation, interview, comparison), analysing patterns of belief and their implication for understanding the relationship between science, spirituality, and wellbeing.